 1) Cow Manure in Organic Farming and Gardening

-Cow manure is a cornerstone in organic farming and gardening, serving as a natural, effective, and sustainable fertilizer.
+Cow manure is a cornerstone in organic farming and gardening, serving as a natural, effective, and sustainable fertiliser.
 It enriches the soil with essential nutrients, including nitrogen, phosphorus, and potassium.

 2) Composting Cow Manure for Soil Enhancement